iloveicedgreentea/Vitality/README.md

 # Vitality
-A CLI interface for Virus Total written in Go
+A CLI interface for VirusTotal written in Go

 ## Features
 (coming soon)